 - Talks and hands-on science activities conducted at a local science center/museum and open to families and the broader general public community

 - Screening/discussing an evolution-themed movie at a local library or community center

-- An evening workshop/talk/Q&A led by our scientists at a local museum for over 50 local science teachers, and providing strategies and resources for teaching evolution
+- An evening workshop/talk/Q&A led by our scientists at a local museum for local science teachers providing strategies and resources for teaching evolution

-The itinerary is largely shaped by our host teachers, which is why we look for motivated, enthusiastic applicants who will show a lot of creativity and initiative in working with us to coordinate the visit.
+We work with our host teachers to plan a successful event, which is why we look for motivated, enthusiastic applicants who will show a lot of creativity and initiative in working with us to coordinate the visit.

 WHAT DO “DARWIN DAY SCHOLARS” GET FOR THEIR EFFORT?

-Besides the rewards of hearing about some very exciting, cutting-edge work in evolutionary biology and making this experience possible for your students and community, we will also leave you with a collection of resources to enhance the teaching of evolution in your classroom.
+Besides having real life scientists come out and visit your community for FREE! and hearing about very exciting, cutting-edge work in evolutionary biology, we will also leave you with a collection of resources to enhance the teaching of evolution in your classroom.
 For more information on these resources, see “Resources for Teachers“.